cake-tech/cakewallet-guides/docs/service-support/buy.md

 ## Onramper

-We use an [Onramper](https://onramper.com) widget to display these Buy providers.
+We use an [Onramper](https://onramper.com) widget to display these crypto providers.
 If you have an issue with the widget itself, please contact Cake Wallet support.
+Please use the links below if you need support for the respective provider.

 ## Payfura